The distribution amplitude of the $\eta_c$-meson at leading twist from Lattice QCD: Introduction

 The \gls{da} of a single meson, our object of interest, is a particular case of the more universal \glspl{gda}, which consider interacting hadrons, and depend on further degrees of freedom. \Glspl{gda} and \glspl{gpd} are connected via the crossing symmetry, allowing for a more uniform theoretical study of these quantities, see \cite{Diehl:2003ny} for a review.
 Unfortunately, the non-perturbative nature of these functions makes them difficult to compute, and usually contribute the most to the cross-section uncertainty.
 In turn, this makes extracting information from experiments more difficult.
 Traditionally, the \gls{da} has been studied using \gls{nrqcd} \cite{Bodwin:1994jh,Chung:2019ota}, \gls{ds} equations \cite{Ding:2015rkn,Binosi:2018rht,Serna:2020txe}, light-front dynamics \cite{Arifi:2024mff} or light-cone sum rules \cite{Braun:1997kw,Braun:2006dg}.
-These methods rely on several Ans\"{a}tze and fit models to extract the \gls{da}.
+Of especial interest for our work are the studies of charmonium \glspl{da} employing the latter method in \cite{Braguta:2006wr,Braguta:2007fh,Braguta:2007tq,Braguta:2008qe}.
 As these quantities are non-pertubative, it would be reasonable to think that lattice simulations are a natural choice to compute \glspl{gpd}, \glspl{da} and other functions from first principles.
 Several works exist that reconstruct the \gls{da} from its first moments \cite{RQCD:2019osh,RQCD:2019hps}.
 However, it was not until 2013 that fundamental limitations were overcome in the seminal paper by Ji \cite{Ji:2013dva}.
-At the beginning, many efforts focused on the \gls{pdf} of the nucleon \cite{Alexandrou:2019lfo,Karpie:2021pap} and the \gls{pdf} and \gls{da} of the pion \cite{Joo:2019bzr,Kovner:2024pwl,Holligan:2024umc}, while other works aim now to compute their \glspl{gpd} \cite{Bhattacharya:2024qpp,Dutrieux:2024umu} as well as the structure of heavy mesons \cite{Zhao:2020bsx}.
+At the beginning, many efforts focused on the \gls{pdf} of the nucleon \cite{Alexandrou:2019lfo,Karpie:2021pap} and the \gls{pdf} and \gls{da} of the pion and kaon \cite{Joo:2019bzr,Gao:2022vyh,LatticeParton:2022zqc,Baker:2024zcd,Kovner:2024pwl,Holligan:2024umc}, while other works aim now to compute their \glspl{gpd} \cite{Bhattacharya:2024qpp,Dutrieux:2024umu} as well as the structure of heavy mesons \cite{Zhao:2020bsx}.
 See \cite{Constantinou:2020pek} for a review on the lattice progress.
 The latter are especially important to benefit the most from the \glsxtrshort{eic}, \glsxtrshort{eicc} and \glsxtrshort{lhc} experiments, and with this project we aim at contributing to this effort.
 To this end, we present an \textit{ab initio} calculation of the $\Petac$-meson \gls{da} at leading twist, the first employing \glsxtrshort{lqcd}.

 Let us start by defining the quantity of interest.
 The quark \gls{da} for a pseudoscalar state, which was introduced in 1977 \cite{Radyushkin:1977gp} for the particular case of the pion, is given by the Fourier transform of a bi-local matrix element.
 In particular, using the light-cone metric in the light-cone gauge, $A^+=0$, the \gls{da} is given by \cite{Diehl:2003ny}